 We have fully recruited for the Mastery Programmes beginning in 2021/22.
 Please look at the other Professional Development Programmes for your phase by clicking on the dropdown menu above.

-Mathematics Teaching for Mastery rejects the idea that a large proportion of people ‘just can’t do maths’.
+Mastery is achieved through developing procedural fluency and conceptual understanding in tandem.
+Mathematics teaching for mastery rejects the idea that a large proportion of people ‘just can’t do maths’.
 All students are encouraged by the belief that by working hard at mathematics they can succeed and that making mistakes is to be seen not as a failure but as a valuable opportunity for new learning.

 Significant time is spent developing a deep understanding of the key ideas and concepts that are needed to underpin future learning.
 The structures and connections within the mathematics are emphasised, which helps to ensure that students’ learning is sustainable over time.

 The image below shows the Mastery Journey in full

 If you think your school could benefit from the Teaching for Mastery programme, view our Mastery Opportunities page here!